Wentworth Woodhouse: Follies and garden buildings

-Listing designations
+Historic listing designations

 Many of the structures built by the Rockingham family on and around the Wentworth Woodhouse estate are listed by Historic England.
 Buildings are listed at one of three grades, I, II* and II, for their architectural and/or historical importance.
 The house, the stable block and the Rockingham Mausoleum are listed Grade I. Seven structures are listed at Grade II*; the Camellia House, the Needle's Eye, the gateway into the South Court of the house, Keppel's Column, the Hoober Stand and the Ionic and Doric Temples.
 The park itself is also listed at Grade II* on the Register of Historic Parks and Gardens of Special Historic Interest in England.
 Structures listed at Grade II include: the run of lampstands on the east front of the house; the Octagon, North, Mausoleum, Peacock and Doric lodges, together with the gates at the Doric Lodge; a number of farm buildings including a dovecote and a duck house; water features including two bridges, a causeway, a cascade and two fountains in pools; three ranges of walls; the Bear Pit and two adjacent statues of Roman soldiers; a garden house, a milestone, a pair of gate piers a Ha-ha and an array of garden statuary including four sets of urns; a pair of vases and the bases of two sundials, the sundials themselves having been removed.